midas-network/rsv-scenario-modeling-hub/README.md

 The weekly hospitalization number per location are going to be used as truth data in the hub.

+More information on the source, workflow and archive files are available in the [auxiliary-data/target-data/](.auxiliary-data/target-data/) folder.

 ## Auxiliary Data

 The repository stores and updates additional data relevant to the RSV modeling